Info-433-Spring-2023/project-1-lwong121/README.md

   - Location: `Review()`
     - Description: The variable reviewStars has the same as the ReviewStars component even though the variable represents a fixed rating for a review on a card, not the ReviewStar buttons used in the form.
     - Fix: Created a new component called ReviewCardStars to differentiate it from the FormReviewStars.
+- Magic Numbers
+  - Location: `ReviewCardStars()`, `FormReviewStars()`, and `GameReviewsSection()`
+    - Description: In the first two functions, we create arrays by hard-coding the values in for the number of stars (e.g. [0, 1, 2, 3, 4]) and in the last function we use a magic number 5 in the \<p\> tag to represent the number of stars the ratings are out of.
+This makes the code a bit confusing and hard to maintain in the future if we ever need to change this number.
+    - Fix: Created a global const variable called NUM_STARS for the magic number 5 and used it instead of the hardcoded values.

 ### Documentation/Readability Concerns